 B. Sc.
 (Economics), Master of Laws b.
 1951

-Chairman of the Board of Directors of Orion Corporation since 24 March 2010, member since 2 April 2007 member of the R&D Committee and the Nomination Committee
+- Chairman of the Board of Directors of Orion Corporation since 24 March 2010, member since 2 April 2007 - Chairman of the Remuneration Committee, member of the R&D Committee and the Nomination Committee